Preserving and Sharing the

 Welcome to the Swift County Historical Society and Museum!

-Current and Upcoming Exhibits and Programs at the Society and Museum
+Current and Upcoming Exhibits and Programs at the Society and Museum Fall 2025

 Military Uniforms and Artifacts at the Museum

-The redesign of the Museum’s exhibit space will include an enclosed area and special glass case for military uniforms and artifacts.
-This will allow us to exhibit more pieces from the Museum’s collection while also protecting the uniforms from dust and other elements.
+The redesign of the Museum’s exhibit space includes an enclosed area and special glass case for military uniforms and artifacts in Veteran’s Hall.
+This permits us to exhibit more pieces from the Museum’s collection while also protecting the uniforms from dust and other elements.
 Other military artifacts will also be better displayed and available for educational purposes.

 St Paul and Pacific Railroad Arrival